The Best Google SEO Course for Beginners, Introverts + Non-Techy Bloggers

 If I'm honest, I haven't implemented even half of what they teach yet, and some things I might skip altogether anyway.
 I definitely haven't created content on their recommended super-speed schedule (but I'm hoping to pick up the pace now that I see how it works!), and I still create half of my posts simply because I want to share something in the moment and have no idea how I should optimize it for SEO.

 But for the posts that I HAVE intentionally optimized using Project 24 methods to the best of my ability?
 I can tell you that on average they've done SIGNIFICANTLY better and rank faster and higher than those that I haven't optimized and/or didn't research and analyze first.

 Those are the posts that have me motivated and excited to focus on Google more than ever because I'm seeing that it really can and IS working for me, even without backlink outreach and paid keyword tools, and with MINIMAL ongoing maintenance.

 In a nutshell, I've taken more courses than I care to admit, and there's a reason I haven't reviewed most of them and never will.

 Most of them either just didn't work for me, or didn't give me confidence that I could realistically put their methods into practice.
 And so to me, it's not worth the time to write a “bad” or “ok” review for something that may costs hundreds of dollars.
 I'd rather focus on telling you about the rare resource that has truly been worth the money for me.

 Project 24 is one of the few courses that has given me tangible results that I know I can keep repeating, and that I still regularly check because they are always adding updates and entire new mini-courses inside the member's area!

-There’s honestly a lot more I could cover about Project 24, but I think I’ve shared all of the most important things that helped me make the decision to check it out.
-So I hope you’ve found this review helpful!
+There's honestly a lot more I could cover about Project 24, but I think I've gushed enough 😉 And I think I've covered all of the most important things that helped me make the decision to check it out.
+So I hope you've found this review helpful!